 The Seymour Valley Trailway in North Vancouver’s Seymour Demonstration Forest is one of Metro Vancouver’s best places to bring the family for a bike ride.

-Located in the Lower Seymour Conservation Reserve, the area is ideal for both joggers and cyclists, and there are also lots of great hiking trails in the area.
+Located in the Lower Seymour Conservation Reserve, the place is ideal for both joggers and cyclists.
+There are also lots of great hiking trails in the area.

 Forest and Valley Trailway in North Vancouver

-The Seymour Valley Trailway is one of Metro Vancouver’s best places to bring the family for a bike ride because it is paved (so no need for special mountain bike tires) and beautiful, as the trail winds through the forest.
+The Seymour Valley Trailway is a great place to take the family for a bike ride because it is paved (so no need for special mountain bike tires).
+It’s also beautiful.
+The trail winds through the forest.
 It’s even great for young children, although it isn’t actually flat.
 The trail tends to slope downhill, meaning that it’s uphill on the way back.